devopsdays/devopsdays-web/content/events/2019-dallas/sponsor.md

 <br><br>
 Sponsors are responsible for providing high-res logos for use on the website and in promotional materials.
 The preferred file formats are EPS or AI.
 <br><br>
 <b>All sponsors attendees must be registered to attend</b>.
-We offer sponsors 20% off all additional registrations.
+We offer sponsors 20% off for any additional sponsor registration requests after <i>Tickets Included</i> have been consumed.